Seafood-Globalization-Lab/lab-manual/README.md

 ### Manual Deployment (optional but not recommended)

+Manual deployment can be useful for quick testing or emergency rebuilds, but the preferred and safest method is to let the **GitHub Action** handle publishing automatically when changes are merged or pushed to `main`.

 If you need to deploy the site manually (e.g., for testing or local builds):

 > [!Warning]
-> The branch you are on when running `quarto publish gh-pages` determines what content is published.
+> The branch you are on matters!
+When running `quarto publish gh-pages` locally, the branch determines what content is published.
 > To avoid overwriting the live site with in-progress edits, always ensure you are on the `main` branch before deploying manually:
 > ```bash
 > git checkout main